InternetFriendsAdventures/InternetFriendsAdventures.github.io/_posts/2016-08-29-Flock-Drama.md

 Also, Puffer does not know that I have written this, and it was posted without his permission.
 I just absolutely hate the way that this turned out for him because he was a valued community member at the flock, and I think that most of you will agree that he was treated very poorly.

-# Edit 1

-When I brought it up, Puffer stated that he wanted to make anything he did right, and that dev finally sort of told him what he had done.
-Evidently Puffer agrees that he did fuck up, but not enough for the tailspin that the situation ended up doing.
-If anybody actually feels wronged, they should come over to Crabcast for an appology.

 # The Problem